Despite much of the country opening up again, the UK is still in the midst of a partial lockdown in response to the coronavirus pandemic.

 How long have we been in lockdown in the UK?

-Boris Johnson announced in a speech on 10th May that some measures would begin to be lifted in England (these are the new government guidelines for lockdown).
+Boris Johnson announced in a speech on that day that some measures would begin to be lifted in England (these are the new government guidelines for lockdown).
 These measures included:

 - those who cannot work from home to begin to go back to work